 FAQs (What You Might Still Wonder About)

-6. ❓ Do I need expensive materials to start?
+6. Do I need any expensive software to access these interactive stories?

 Final words